Dubai Chambers’ Service Excellence Programme issues 10,216 mystery shopper reports during 2025

 PHOTO

-The total number of mystery shopper reports issued for participating companies and their branches during 2025 reached 10,216, representing a year-on-year (YoY) growth of 26.4 percent.
+The total number of mystery shopper reports issued for participating companies and their branches during 2025 reached 10,216, representing a year-on-year (YoY) growth of 26.4%.
 This increase underlines the programme’s effectiveness in improving customer happiness and encouraging the private sector to embrace a culture of service excellence.

 The Service Excellence Programme offers participating companies the opportunity to receive quarterly mystery shopper reports, which provide detailed feedback on their customer service performance.
 These reports highlight key strengths and areas for improvement, enabling companies to make data-driven decisions and implement targeted strategies to enhance customer experience.